 "Stonehenge Decoded,” Page 92.

-Here, we hope to convince you that Stonehenge was built by people who believed the sun to be male, the moon to be female, and the stars to be potential children.
+Here, we hope to convince the reader that Stonehenge was built by people who believed the sun to be male, the moon to be female, and the stars to be potential children.
 This alone should tell you what Stonehenge was meant to be.

 This site deals with everything our ancestors got up to that made them think they might have a way of guaranteeing them the three essentials of life - Food, water, and heat.
 They could grow food as staples, and water was plentiful.
 But they needed a second sun to warm them in winter and to grow out-of-season crops.
 It was not that difficult. -- Or so they thought.